 The efforts were recognized by businesses, and by 2010 OPEN Forum reached a million monthly visitors, and had over 11,000 new small business subscribers.
-The community continually grew through the years and is still a great place for small businesses to look for help and advice, as well as to speak out their mind.
+The community continually grew through the years and is still a great place for small businesses to look for help and advice, as well as to speak their mind.

-Another mind-blowing example of top-notch content marketing is that of Airbnb.
+It's been pounded hard by the pandemic, but another mind-blowing example of top-notch content marketing is that of Airbnb.
 Their travel guidebooks and user-generated neighborhood guides are full of high-quality content, paired with locals’ advice and suggestions to make the most of your time in their city.

-Storytelling is probably the greatest strength of Airbnb’s content marketing strategy and a fuel to its success.
+Storytelling is probably the greatest strength of Airbnb’s content marketing strategy and fuel to its success.
 The website and app give travelers a chance to feel the local experience of the place they’re visiting, as well as share more in-depth information for those who want to know more.
 It’s a unique approach that triggers people’s excitement by seeing the places that make Airbnb what it is, in their true, authentic beauty.

-In 10 years, the company has grown into a multibillion-dollar business, with more than 4 million listings and is now active in 190 countries worldwide.
+In 10 years, the company has grown into a multibillion-dollar business, with more than 4 million listings, and is now active in 190 countries worldwide.
 However, maintaining their brand community is still their highest priority.

 What makes Whole Foods different from any other supermarket chain is the way they’ve positioned themselves as a healthy lifestyle choice, embracing healthy and earth-conscious living every step of the way.
 And their content marketing strategy is geared in the same direction.
 Their efforts to bring this kind of lifestyle closer to their buyers, present it as a choice that everyone can make, and their honest desire to truly help their audience, can all be felt in their content.

-Whole Foods’ Whole Story blog is full of healthy living tips and ideas how to make this lifestyle more inclusive, quality pictures and videos of delicious recipes being prepared in front of your eyes, and pretty much everything else you can think of that can make healthy choices easier, faster and less complicated for their audience.
+Whole Foods’ Whole Story blog is full of healthy living tips and ideas on how to make this lifestyle more inclusive, quality pictures and videos of delicious recipes being prepared in front of your eyes, and pretty much everything else you can think of that can make healthy choices easier, faster and less complicated for their audience.
 Their Healthy Eating menu features practical content on healthy cooking and useful products that both new and regular readers can appreciate, either as a resource or as a fact-checker.

 In addition to this, they also host all sorts of contests and giveaways which have proven to drive even greater engagement for the brand.
 It’s not just the food they promote that is real, but so are the people behind the social networks who help humanize the business with their friendly and thoughtful comments and helpful ideas.

-Direct Advice for Dads
+Direct advice for dads

 The popular parenting portal dedicated to “the other parent” is a perfect example of how extensive research at early stages can drive the success of your content marketing.
 Direct Advice for Dads is a blog created by content marketing agency Mahlab Media for the Australian private health insurer HBF.
-They wanted to reach out and expand their audience of young families, but not necessarily through health-related content like most of the other insures, but to fill in an underserved segment among their key demographic, – soon-to-be dads and men who are already fathers.
+They wanted to reach out and expand their audience of young families, not necessarily through health-related content like most of the other insurers, but to fill in an underserved segment among their key demographic – soon-to-be dads and men who are already fathers.

-The website features personal, first-person stories from real men facing the issues and finding solutions in a healthy way, and unlike most other, it does it with brutal honesty, confronting all the emotions, concerns and fears that come with fatherhood.
+The website features personal, first-person stories from real men facing the issues and finding solutions in a healthy way, and unlike most others, it does it with brutal honesty, confronting all the emotions, concerns, and fears that come with fatherhood.
 While moms are over-flooded with information on parenting, men are often ignored, and their needs to learn and do better are left unrecognized.
 That is until DAD entered the scene.

 The campaign was running mostly on Tumblr and Instagram, as these social sites best fit its purpose and audience.
 Still, the content was shared on Twitter and other social media as well, with fans and customers adding to the fun with their hilarious images and comments.

 Cisco is a top brand in the networking hardware industry and has always used content marketing and social media to great success.
 They successfully ran a series of videos called My Networked Life, with young professionals from around the globe sharing their personal use of technology to achieve their goals and dreams.
-Cisco also has a series of blogs on topics that their readers find relevant and valuable.
+Cisco also has a series of blogs on topics that its readers find relevant and valuable.
 The Network is their main hub for original content, driving most of the audience growth.

 The marketing team at Cisco was already aware of the benefits social media brings to their brand when they launched their new Aggregated Services Router, and decided to use the product as a case study to more precisely quantify the ROI of their content marketing efforts and social media strategies.
 The result surprised the executives, saving them more than $100,000 just because they’ve used social media to market their new product.
-After that, social networking became part of every launch of the company, resulting in a 281% ROI over a 5-month period, and amounting to an annual cost benefit of over $1.5 billion, according to Cisco’s Social Media Listening Center.
+After that, social networking became part of every launch of the company, resulting in a 281% ROI over a 5-month period, and amounting to an annual cost-benefit of over $1.5 billion, according to Cisco’s Social Media Listening Center.